Magi-Macchiato/Magi-Macchiato/README.md

 🏳️‍⚧️ Proud USMC Veteran 🇺🇸 | Saxophonist-in-Training 🎷 | Coffee Aficionado ☕

-TAKE EVERYTHING FROM ELON MUSK, DONALD TRUMP, AND THEIR GOONS!!! 🖤🖤🖤

 Hey, Welcome to my little corner of GitHub, where I tinker, code, and caffeinate my way through life.

 💖 About Me

     💻 Digital sorceress ✨ working on cool projects (or just vibing).